-In my last blog I introduced you to mainly the medicinal uses of the Asteraceae or the Daisy family.
+In my last blog I introduced you to the Asteraceae or the Daisy family.

-Today I will list some of this fast and successful family in our temperate climate.
+Today I will list some of the commonly known ones in our temperate climate.

 As I’ve already included pictures in the general blog on Asteraceae back in the summer I will only include links on both of the plant names so you will be able to read more about each plant on other useful websites.